Thermal Ringdown of a Kerr Black Hole: Overtone Excitation, Fermi-Dirac Statistics and Greybody Factor: Abstract

 \section{Abstract}

 We find a significant destructive interference among Kerr overtones in the early ringdown induced by an extreme mass-ratio merger of a massive black hole and a compact object, and that the ringdown spectrum apparently follows the Fermi-Dirac distribution.
 We numerically compute the spectral amplitude of gravitational waves induced by a particle plunging into a Kerr black hole and study the excitation of multiple quasi-normal (QN) modes.
 We find that the start time of ringdown is before the strain peak of the signal and corresponds to the time when the particle passes the photon sphere.
-When the black hole has the near-extremal rotation, the Kerr QN frequencies are close to the fermionic Matsubara frequencies with the Hawking temperature and a chemical potential of the superradiant frequency.
+When the black hole has the near-extremal rotation, the Kerr QN frequencies are close to the fermionic Matsubara frequencies with the Hawking temperature and the chemical potential of the superradiant frequency.
 We indeed find that the absolute square of the spectral amplitude apparently follows the Fermi-Dirac distribution with the chemical potential of around the real QN frequency of the fundamental mode.
 Fitting the Boltzmann distribution to the data in higher frequencies, the best-fit temperature is found out to be close to the Hawking temperature, especially for rapid rotations.
 In the near-extremal limit, the gravitational-wave spectrum exhibits a would-be Fermi degeneracy with the Fermi surface at the superradiant frequency $\omega = \mu_{\rm H}$.
-This opens a new possibility that we can test the holographic nature of Kerr black holes, such as the Kerr/CFT correspondence, by observationally searching for the Boltzmann distribution in frequencies higher than $\mu_{\rm H}$ without extracting overtones out of ringdown.
+We show that the greybody factor, i.e., the absorption cross section of a black hole, leads to the Fermi-Dirac distribution.
+As the greybody factor is another no-hair quantity of black holes, this opens a new possibility that we can test general relativity by observationally searching for the Boltzmann distribution in $\omega \gtrsim \mu_{\rm H}$ without extracting QN modes from ringdown.
+We could measure the mass and angular momentum of ringing black holes and could probe the Kerr/CFT correspondence by measuring the greybody factor imprinted on the ringdown spectrum.